 Another crucial project has been the EU Instrument for Stability project.
 The IfS equipped the MoPH network with additional vaccine and drug stocks, medical equipment, and lab equipment for water analysis in eight hospitals, and other.
-It also allowed intensive training and capacity building of health staff on case management of medical conditions at , integrated management of childhood illnesses PHC, rational use of medications, NCD care and mental health care.
 This support has considerably increased the capacity of PHCCs to cope with the increased caseload.

-In Focus:

-Inter-Ministerial Initiative for Integrated Health and Social Plans (IHSP)
+In Focus: Inter-Ministerial Initiative for Integrated Health and Social Plans (IHSP)